|

 Bacon, Warren A.

-Photograph collection, 1918-1980
+Photograph Collection, 1918-1980

 7 copy prints

-SWCPC 57 (I), E19, E21
+SWCPC 57 (I) E19, E21

-Consists of photographs of the Warren A. Bacon home, Lubbock, Texas
+Consists of photographs of the Warren A. Bacon home, Lubbock, Texas (1918-1980).

 Warren A. Bacon built his house at 1802 Broadway in Lubbock, Texas, in 1916.
 The

-neoclassical style mansion includes concrete columns capped with stones, wooden railings,
+neoclassical style mansion includes concrete columns capped with stones, wooden

-houses the Episcopal Diocese of Northwest Texas.
+landmark, and currently houses the Episcopal Diocese of Northwest Texas.

 Bailey, Max

-Photograph collection, ca. 1918-1920
+Photograph Collection, ca. 1918-1920

 8 copy prints

-SWCPC 43, E2, E7
+SWCPC 43 E2, E7

-Consists of photographs of Desdemona, Texas, during the oil boom (ca.
+Consists of photographs of Desdemona, Texas, during the oil boom (ca. 1920), and

-1920), and bulks with street scenes of Desdemona (1919).
+bulks with street scenes of Desdemona (1919).

-small operators.
-Crowded conditions led to increased lawlessness and by 1920, the Texas
+drilled by numerous small operators.
+Crowded conditions led to increased

-barrels in 1919 and then began to drop.
+order.
+Oil production quickly peaked at 7,373,825 barrels in 1919 and then began

 Bairfield Family

-Photograph collection, 1915-1917
+Photograph Collection, 1915-1917

 20 photos, 36 photo negatives